 My name is Michelle Rogers.
-I live in central North Carolina with my husband, and we have two children in their 20s.
-My career background is in communications, and more recently, as a certified fitness professional.
+I live in central North Carolina with my husband, and we have two grown children and one grandchild.

-But I have overcome a very personal burden.
-For most of my life I struggled with self-esteem, eating and my weight.
-From a (too) low of 124 lbs. as a teen, to a pregnancy high of 230, I’ve been every size in the store.
+I have overcome a very personal burden.
+For most of my life I had struggled with self-esteem, eating and my weight.
+I’ve been every size in the store.
 My body went through a nearly 100-lb. fluctuation and my weight rarely stayed stable.
 I was either gaining weight or trying to lose it.

 Yo-yo dieting and sporadic stints of exercising were the norm for me.
 I’d see a magazine cover that promised “lose 20 lbs. this month!” and I’d believe it and try it.
-By the time I reached 40, my weight had steadily crept up.
-The scale was hovering 200 and I wore a size 18.
+But no matter what I tried, my weight was steadily creeping up.

 I was always bloated, and finding clothes that fit and were flattering was a challenge.
 Worse of all, I felt sick and tired almost all the time.
-I’d get up from my desk feeling stiff and sore, and walk like an old woman to the copier.
+I’d get up from my desk feeling stiff and sore, and hobble over to the copier.
 I was taking four Ibuprofen at a time, daily.
 After going grocery shopping, I’d need to lie down and rest for a while.
 Just getting through the day made me weary.

 I wasn’t happy with myself, and I certainly wasn’t fully enjoying life.
 Not only did I feel bad physically, I felt terrible emotionally.
 I was so self-conscious that I often shied away from activities that involved people.
 My self-esteem and energy levels were connected, and both were as low as they could go, it seemed.